shivenPython2023/Robotics/InnovationProject/ArtAssistant/README.md

-How to run this project:
+**How to run this project:**

   1. Install python:
       -Go to the terminal

       -Go to the shell in the terminal using 'control + c'

-      -install homebrew using this line of code /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+      -install homebrew using this line of code:
+     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-      -verify the installation using this line of code brew --version
+      -verify the installation using this line of code: brew --version

-      -install python using this line of code brew install python
+      -install python using this line of code: brew install python

-     -verify the installation using this line of code python3 --version
+     -verify the installation using this line of code: python3 --version

   2. Download the files of this project (README file, artassist file, and requirements file)